 It’s not often, that I am lucky enough to encounter herbs on a walk, but today was special.
 My day began like any other day with a beautiful walk with my dog in the forest.
 Today was a lucky day for me though…as I was not only fully immersed in nature and her loveliness, but I was keen in spotting the first herbs of the spring season.
 This story begins with Lungwort, the first sign of color after a long dark winter.

-Back to the topic of lungwort, also known as Pulmonaria officinalis, this herb was said to be an original in the pulmonary health.
-Found originally throughout Europe, lungwort is said to be sensitive to environmental toxins, and that if you could still find it in the forest surviving, it’s a pretty healthy forest.
+This herb has a long and strong standing reputation in aiding and improving in pulmonary health.
+Native to Europe, herbs in general are sensitive to environmental toxins.
+But they say a healthy forest is a forest where lungwort grows.
 When I found this little plant a few days ago, I was ecstatic!
-I think I might be a few days too early for picking since the flowers aren’t all open.
+I think I might be a few days too early for picking though since the flowers aren’t all open.
 However, as I read further, it’s not the flowers we use, but the leaves.
-I found the pink/purple beauty growing in family clusters, and there wasn’t an abundance of it either.

-I will return to my coltsfoot in a week or so, as it’s said that the flowers develop first, then come the leaves…so I’ll return to gather the leaves, which are the essential part of this herbal based plant when treating respiratory and cough ailments.
+I will return to my herbal spot in a week or so, as it’s said that the flowers develop first, then come the leaves…so I’ll return to gather the leaves, which are the essential part of this herbal based plant when treating respiratory and cough ailments.